Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 DeLonghi ECP3420 Review: The Best Espresso Machine For The Price?

-I’ve used different machines in the past and decided to give DeLonghi ECP3420 a try.
-I recommend the ECP3420 as a starter machine for home espresso drinkers.
-It has an attractive design, small footprint, and fast heating time that makes solid espresso.
-However, you should be aware the ECP3420 has shortcomings – the steam wand is weak and the pump isn’t powerful enough to work with fine grind sizes.
-This machine won’t brew espresso with perfect crema nor steam a fine microfoam like your local coffee shop.
+It has an attractive design, a small footprint, and a fast heating time that makes solid espresso.
+However, it also has shortcomings: the steam wand is weak, and the pump isn’t powerful enough to work with fine grind sizes.
+Don’t expect perfect crema or fine microfoam like your local coffee shop.
 But hey, it’s really affordable and if that works for you, keep reading!

 Summary Features